deployKF/kubeflow-pipelines-gitops/README.md

 ## Step 1: Render Pipelines

-The [Kubeflow Pipelines SDK](https://kubeflow-pipelines.readthedocs.io/en/stable/index.html) is a Python [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) which compiles down to [Argo `Workflow`](https://argoproj.github.io/argo-workflows/workflow-concepts/#the-workflow) resources.
-The Kubeflow Pipelines backend is able to execute the compiled pipelines on a Kubernetes cluster, either one-off or on a schedule.
+The [Kubeflow Pipelines SDK](https://kubeflow-pipelines.readthedocs.io/en/stable/index.html) is a Python [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) which compiles down to [Argo `Workflow`](https://argoproj.github.io/argo-workflows/workflow-concepts/#the-workflow) resources, the Kubeflow Pipelines backend is able to execute compiled pipelines on a Kubernetes cluster on a schedule.

 To manage pipeline definitions/schedules with GitOps, we need a reliable way to render the pipelines from their "dynamic Python representation" into their "static YAML representation".

-You will find the following items under [`/step-1--render-pipelines/example_pipeline_1/`](./step-1--render-pipelines/example_pipeline_1):
+For this purpose, you will find the following items under [`/step-1--render-pipelines/example_pipeline_1/`](./step-1--render-pipelines/example_pipeline_1):

 <table>
   <tr>